Like humans, our elder feline friends, too, are susceptible to various health issues, often affecting their dietary habits.

 Changing from chicken to fish, or to liver, or another flavor can be a good way to check if they'll be interested in something else.

 6. Stick with them (or leave) when they eat.

 This is going back to that social/antisocial eating thing.

-In many cases, a social eater can eat alone if they feel secure where they live, and an antisocial eater can eat in company if they trust you, so you may not have noticed their preference once they settled into your lives.
+In many cases, social eaters can eat alone if they feel secure where they live, and antisocial eaters can eat in company if they trust you, so you may not have noticed their preference once they settled into your lives.